|

 Chain mapping is a three step process:

-simply derived from residue numbers (*resnum_alignments* flag).
+Needleman-Wunsch (NW) or simply derived from residue numbers

-considered identical if they fulfill the *pep_seqid_thr* and
+chains are considered identical if they fulfill the *pep_seqid_thr* and

 have at least *min_pep_length* aligned residues.
-Same logic
+Same logic is applied

-is applied for nucleotides with respective thresholds.
+for nucleotides with respective thresholds.

 * Map chains in an input model to these groups.
 Parameters for generating